QinPR/Paper-Reading/README.md

 ### Paper Reading
 ---
 Hi!
-This is my repo for storing my notes of paper reading.
+This is my repo for storing my records of paper reading.

-Every day (I guess) I will upload one Paper I read as well as the notes I summarize(of course, it will be quite messy notes).
+The following table records the paper I read (Hopefully I can update this repo more frequently).

 ---